rcos/VRCTF_RCOS/scenarios/fraud_detective.md

 4) Examine the surroundings in the room and use clues to find the hidden room.
 Look for the CTF code and enter it in the safe box to unlock it.

 ## Notes
 Unlike the other challenges, we will incorporate interactive keypads(for unlocking doors/entering password for safe box) instead of a keyboard.
 Also, we need to add an additional interactability feature on the employee's ID, so the user can carry it, which might be hard to implement.
+Suggestion: Use an inventory system

 ## Script